Naval Gazing: Pondering the Cost of Defense on the USS Midway in San Diego

-The hangar deck of the Midway is an enormous indoor mid-level space more than three football fields long housing various aircraft as well as flight simulators, a theatre, a café, restaurant and gift shop.
+The hangar deck of the Midway is an enormous indoor mid-level space more than three football fields long, housing various aircraft as well as flight simulators, a theatre, a café, restaurant and a gift shop.
 Step upstairs to the flight deck and you’ll be awe-struck.

-More than 900 feet long this enormous shipboard runway did the job the carrier was primarily designed for, launching 17,000 pound planes like the F-8 Crusader into the air by way of a powerful steam catapult that took plane from zero to 160 mph in 2.5 seconds.
+More than 900 feet long, this enormous shipboard runway did the job the carrier was built for, launching 17,000 pound planes like the F-8 Crusader into the air by way of a powerful steam catapult that took plane from zero to 160 mph in 2.5 seconds.

-Obviously, such awesomely powerful and precisely engineered mechanisms required highly-trained specialists for their operation.
+Obviously, such awesomely powerful and precise mechanisms required highly-trained specialists for their operation.
 The navy furnished them, as well as thousands of others at every grade level, making the ship and its multitude of operations as smooth running as a finely tuned watch.
-Fully complemented, the Midway was home to more than 4,000 men, working in concert with remarkable efficiency, not unlike like the coalition forces that came together to bring the Gulf War to its swift and effective conclusion.
+Fully complemented, the Midway was home to more than 4,000 men, working in concert with remarkable efficiency, not unlike like the coalition forces that came together to bring the Gulf War to its swift and effective end.